 - Press “Submit”.

 What should I write?

 Guidance on general topics of what you can use as arguments and what you cannot, is available from the Buckinghamshire Council website.
 You can read Save Marlow Greenbelt’s original official objection online.
-A new one is in progress, supported by our planning consultant.

 The key points, even with the amendments and updates, are: